whatsmate/whatsmate.github.io/_posts/2016-02-17-send-whatsapp-message-java.md

 title: How to send WhatsApp Messages in Java
 subtitle: Using the WhatsMate WA Gateway REST API
 published: true
+last_modified_at: 2017-03-31T00:00:00+08:00
 ---

 This article shows you how to send a WhatsApp message in `Java`.

 Before the recipient can receive your WhatsApp message, she will need to register with the WhatsMate WA Gateway.
-Instructions are available on the [official site](https://www.whatsmate.net/whatsapp-gateway-api.html). *Unregistered users will never receive messages from the Gateway.*
+Instructions are available on the [official site](https://www.whatsmate.net/whatsapp-gateway-api.html). <span style="color:red">*Unregistered users will never receive messages from the Gateway.*</span>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1okPnULKSJM?rel=0&cc_load_policy=1" frameborder="0" allowfullscreen></iframe>